When are you recruiting for?

 What is the Solicitors Qualifying Examination (SQE)?

-From September 2021, the routes to qualifying as a solicitor in England and Wales will change.
+In September 2021, the routes to qualifying as a solicitor in England and Wales changed.
 A future trainee will have to complete two years of qualifying work experience and pass the Solicitors Qualifying Examination (SQE), a new, two-part centralised assessment being introduced by the Solicitors Regulation Authority.
 For more information on the SQE, please visit www.sra.org.uk/sra/policy/sqe

 What are Ropes & Gray’s plans in response to the SRA’s introduction of the Solicitors Qualifying Examination (SQE)?

-The introduction of the SQE will change the training requirements for our future trainees with a new updated Graduate Diploma in Law (GDL) for non-law graduates and an entirely new course (in place of the Legal Practice Course) for all future trainees that includes comprehensive preparation for the SQE assessments, as well as the knowledge and skills they will need for a career in City law practice.
-We will continue to keep our future trainees informed about these changes and guide them as to the best training route, depending on their planned start date with us.
+The introduction of the SQE has changed the training requirements for our future trainees with a new updated Graduate Diploma in Law (GDL) for non-law graduates and an entirely new course (in place of the Legal Practice Course) for all future trainees that includes comprehensive preparation for the SQE assessments, as well as the knowledge and skills they will need for a career in City law practice.